dotnet/ai-samples/src/build-2024/docs/Exercise/03 Add Plugin (Function Call).md

 This project demonstrates how to extend OpenAI's Semantic Kernel functionalities by incorporating additional services like plugins.

-## Create the console application

-1. Run the following command on `PowerShell` to create a new .NET application named **03 - Add Plugin (Function Call)**.

-    ```shell
-    dotnet new console -n 03 - Add Plugin (Function Call)
-    ```

-1. Switch to the newly created `03 - Add Plugin (Function Call)` directory.

-    ```shell
-    cd 03 - Add Plugin (Function Call)
-    ```

-1. Install Semantic Kernel nuget package

-    ```shell
-    dotnet add package Microsoft.SemanticKernel
-    ```

-1. Open the project in VS Code or Visual Studio.
+1. Open the project you have created in [02 Add Chat History](02%20Add%20Chat%20History.md) in VS Code or Visual Studio.

-1. In the Program.cs file, delete all the existing code.

-1. Add the following using statments to the top of `Program.cs` file.
+1. Add the following using statment to the top of `Program.cs` file.

     ```csharp
-    using Microsoft.SemanticKernel;
-    using Microsoft.SemanticKernel.ChatCompletion;
     using Microsoft.SemanticKernel.Connectors.OpenAI;
-    ```

-1. Add a compilation model name.
-To learn more about OpenAI model versions and their capability refer [this](https://platform.openai.com/docs/models/overview).

-    ```csharp
-    string openAIChatCompletionModelName = "gpt-3.5-turbo"; // this could be other models like "gpt-4o".
-    ```

-1. Initialize the kernel and add OpenAI chat compilation service to it.

-    ```csharp
-    var kernel = Kernel.CreateBuilder()
-        .AddOpenAIChatCompletion(openAIChatCompletionModelName, Environment.GetEnvironmentVariable("OPENAI_API_KEY"))
-        .Build();
     ```

 1. Define a class named `DemographicInfo` with `GetAge` function at the bottom of `Program.cs`.
 The GetAge function is also decorated with KernelFunction to mark it as a kernel function.